-The Children’s Forest Awards Luncheon celebrates the inspirational work by community organizations, businesses, public agencies, teachers, and youth to connect children and families with the wonder, science, and adventure of nature.
-This event will showcase the innovation and collaboration in our region around ensuring that all children and youth in Central Oregon are inspired by nature to become healthy individuals and create a sustainable future.
-This year is the 1st Children’s Forest Awards Luncheon, which will be held biannually.
+The Children’s Forest of Central Oregon hosted its first Awards Ceremony on Thursday, June 21 to celebrate the inspirational work by community organizations, businesses, public agencies, teachers, and youth to connect children and families with the wonder, science, and adventure of nature.
+The mission of the Children’s Forest is “to unite our community to inspire lifelong connections to nature for all kids,” and this event brought together the many individuals and organizations who are a part of this movement in Central Oregon.
+This was the first year for the Children’s Forest Awards Luncheon, which will be held biannually.

 Thank you to our event sponsors!

 Teacher of the Year: Jackie LaFrenz, Bear Creek Elementary, 4th grade teacher